tleguern/gravatarhash/README.md

 **-s**

-> Use the HTTPS URL instead of the default one.
+> Asks for the HTTPS URL.

 # SEE ALSO

 md5(1)

-OpenBSD 6.3 - August 19, 2014
+OpenBSD 6.4 - August 19, 2014